google/xls/docs_src/dslx_reference.md

 #### Operator Example

-For example, consider the binary (meaning takes two operands) / infix (meaning it syntactically is placed in the center of its operands) '+' operator.
+For example, consider the binary (meaning takes two operands) / infix (meaning it syntactically is placed between its operands) '+' operator.
 The simple deductive type inference rule for '+' is:

 `(T, T) -> T`

-Meaning that the left hand side operand to the '+' operator is of some type (call it T), the right hand side operand to the '+' operator must be of that same type, T, and the result of that operator is then (deduced) to be of the same type as its operands, T.
+This means that the left hand side operand to the '+' operator is of some type (call it `T`), the right hand side operand to the '+' operator must be of that same type, `T`, and the result of that operator is then (deduced) to be of the same type as its operands, `T`.

 Let's instantiate this rule in a function: